w3c/webextensions/proposals/runtime_on_invalidated.md

 ### Objective

-This event allows extension frames and content scripts to be notified when context get invalidated.
+This event allows extension contexts which stay alive to be notified when the extension context get invalidated.

 #### Use Cases

-When the extension context gets invalidated, this means the content script or frame can no longer use the chrome APIs or communicate with the extension.
+When the extension context gets invalidated, this means extension contexts which stay alive can no longer use the chrome APIs or communicate with other extension contexts.

-As content script or frame, knowing when this happens is crucial for moving forward.
+For extension contexts, knowing when this happens is crucial for moving forward.
 Alternatives can be used in this situation, like `window.open` instead of `browser.tabs.create`.
 If moving forward is no option, this event can be used for initiating the cleanup of any side effects caused in the frames